skyloutyr/VTT/README.md

 * Custom shaders for objects through a powerful node graph editor.
 * Good performance - both the networking and rendering parts of the application offer many optimizations and are built for older hardware, allowing the rendering of very complex scenes with millions upon millions of triangles, dynamic shadows, particles and high-resolution textures, that get delivered to the clients within seconds, all that with a consistently high framerate.
 * Audio assets support (.mp3, .wav and .ogg), with automatic compression if ffmpeg is installed that is streamed over network to clients, creating the ability to quickly and easily do music in your games.
 Supports ambient sounds for the map.
+* Dynamic real-time 2D light and shadow powered by ray-tracing.

 ---